aws-solutions/serverless-image-handler/README.md

 - [@bretto36](https://github.com/bretto36) for [#182](https://github.com/awslabs/serverless-image-handler/pull/182)
 - [@makoncline](https://github.com/makoncline) for [#255](https://github.com/awslabs/serverless-image-handler/pull/255)

+## Collection of operational metrics
+This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/serverless-image-handler/op-metrics.html).

 ***
 ## License
 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.<br />